 You should always check the tires or tracks on your skid loader before you start working.
 These tracks and tires allow your machine to operate on several different surfaces, but old, worn-out tracks can be inefficient and unsafe.
-If you’re in need of some new tracks, take a look at what we have available here.
+If you’re in need of some new tracks, take a look at the skid tracks we have available.

 Next, you should take a look at the safety features in your cab to keep the driver safe.
 These features will vary depending on the type of machine you have but may include backup cameras, mirrors, and components that protect the driver in case the skid loader rolls over.
 The safety belt and bar should always be checked before use as well.